The hottest month of the year on Tenerife, but not oppressively so, just enough to enjoy feeling hot, hot, hot… as long as you don’t have to work.

 The Best Festivals and Music on Tenerife in August

-Arona Summer Festival, Playa de las Américas (17 Aug, tickets from €40)
+Arona Summer Festival, Playa de las Américas (Estadio Olímpico Antonio Domínguez, 16 Aug, from 4pm to 5am, tickets from €40)

 Sansofé, El Médano

-Sansofé starts in July in El Médano but the juiciest events take place in August starting with the Sensaciones de Verano (2 Aug, 7pm) with lots of local tapas and vino; then there’s the Festival of New Talent (9 and 10 Aug, 9pm) and the Folclórico de los Pueblos featuring traditional acts from across the world (17 and 18 Aug).
-There’s also a lot more going on as well.
+Sansofé starts in July in El Médano but the juiciest events take place in August.
+Highlights are the Festival of New Talent (8 and 9 August, 9pm) and the Folclórico de los Pueblos featuring traditional acts from across the world (19 to 24 Aug).
+There’s a lot more going on as well.